MLShukai/pamiq-core/samples/vae-torch/README.md

 When you run the sample, you'll see:

-1. Device detection and model initialization
-2. Training progress with loss values
+1. Console logs
-3. TensorBoard logs (if available)
+2. TensorBoard logs
-4. Model state saving to `./states/` directory
+3. Model state saving to `./states/` directory

 ## Framework Design Philosophy